iamdigitalminimalist/llm-your-business/services/scheduler/README.md

 Overview
 - Consumes Kafka topics and dispatches to handlers per event type.
-- Uses generated types from `schemas/go/events` and `schemas/go/model` modules.
+- Uses generated types from `schemas/go/events` and Go data models from `services/go/models`.
 - Handlers currently do not write to DB; they are TODO stubs.

 Layout